 The scale or level might be smaller or less, yet Maajid Nawaz makes me feel it today.
 Feel that is, like those men in the arts, who influenced me, might have felt about the causes of the men they admired, from their own era in politics, when they inspired them.
 Maajid today on a particular subject, is inspiring me and others.
 He is a man who deserves our help.
 He needs it.

-Maajid Nawaz is more than a man who became as a youth, an Islamist who spent five years in an Egyptian prison.
+Maajid Nawaz is someone I regularly, and often, strongly agree with, and rarely, but sometimes, strongly disagree with.
+But he is more than a man who became as a youth, an Islamist who spent five years in an Egyptian prison.
 He is more than a man who became as a young man, a liberal who took part in democratic elections.
 And he is much more than a man who became as a mature man, a broadcaster with a successful radio show.
 Today Maajid is on hunger strike.
 To alert the world to the plight of the Uyghur people in China.
 A people who are becoming victims of cultural wipe out, already, and actual wipe out, possibly, unless more act, from now.
 He wants only signatures on a petition to the UK government.
 He wants a debate about support for sanctions targeted at the powerful in China, to stop the imprisonment of a minority, turning into what is a genocide in the making.

 Hunger strikes are a brave as well as blunt instrument to attract attention to a mission.
 Here in this situation, that mission is a petition.
 In this era of social media, such courses of action can gain traction.
 They shake things up, get publicity, and with shared awareness, get things done.
 Others campaign over days, weeks or months and with eloquence, speak, write and can, by whatever method feels and is best, achieve an outcome.
 Or labour in the vineyard unheard or unnoticed.
 I admire all, in a good cause, who do both or more.